1973 Indianapolis 500: Monday May 28 – Salt Walther crash

+The 3:05 p.m.
+EST start was the latest until 2024, which occurred 39 minutes later (4:44 p.m.
+EDT or 3:44 p.m.
+EST).
 At the start, an 11-car accident unfolded on the main stretch approximately 200 yards past the start/finish line, which halted the race immediately.
 As the green flag fell, Steve Krisiloff's car developed ignition problems and slowed on the front straightaway, falling back to parallel with the fifth row by the time he crossed the start/finish line.
 This caused the rest of the field behind Krisiloff to shuffle towards the outside to avoid the slowing car.
 Seconds later in the sixth row, just past the start/finish line, Salt Walther tangled wheels with Jerry Grant, climbed over Grant's left-front wheel, overturned in the air and slammed into the catch fence.
 The car cut a 70 ft section out of the fence on impact, breaking two 4-inch steel stanchions before being thrown back onto the track by the reinforcing cables positioned behind the fence.
 The impact ripped open both of Walther's fuel tanks, sending 75 gallons of flaming methanol in a massive pale blue fireball (not apparent on TV or film footage) and dousing many spectators, with the blast of heat felt at least 100 yards away in the Paddock grandstand and Track Boxes, per eyewitness accounts.
 Eleven grandstand spectators were injured, and nine required hospitalization.
 As the front of Walther's car dug into the fence, the nose was also sheared off and Walther's legs were exposed.
 The car landed back on the racing surface upside-down, and spun wildly down the main stretch, spraying burning fuel in all directions.
 The spinning car was hit by at least two other cars, and a total of at least ten other cars became involved in the crash, including: Wally Dallenbach, Mike Hiss, Lee Kunzman, John Martin, David Hobbs, Mike Mosley, Jim McElreath and Dick Simon.
 Several cars were damaged extensively, and debris and burning fuel now littered the track.
 Kunzman later recalled that he thought his eyes had been blinded by the burning fuel.
 The intense heat from the fire flash had melted and severely crinkled his helmet visor such that he could not see where he was going.
 When his car stopped he was able flip up his visor and realized he could see once again.